wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 .. image:: images/serial-buses/mxp-pinout.png
    :width: 40%

-Several of the serial buses are also available for use through the roboRIO's MXP expansion port.
+Several of the serial buses are also available for use through the roboRIO's MXP Expansion Port.
 This port allows users to make use of many additional :doc:`digital <digital-inputs-hardware>` and :doc:`analog <analog-inputs-hardware>` inputs, as well as the various serial buses.

 Many peripheral devices attach directly to the MXP port for convenience, requiring no wiring on the part of the user.

-CAN bus
+CAN Bus
 ^^^^^^^

 .. image:: images/serial-buses/can-bus-talon-srx-chain.png